Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Discussion

-We now shift the focus of our discussion from qualitative to quantitative and describe the effects of varying one of $\{\eta, \Gr, \mu \}$ while the other two control parameters are held constant.
-First, we fix $\{ \eta, \Gr \}$ and observe the effect of changing $\mu$.
-This amounts to choosing either of the Tables \ref{tbl:eta_0.6_neutral} or \ref{tbl:eta_0.9_neutral}, fixing a value for $\Gr$ and then comparing the highlighted values, moving in the vertical direction to see the effect of changing $\mu$.
-We find that the outer cylinder rotation has a general stabilizing effect in contrast to scenarios where the outer cylinder is held stationary, except for the case $\{ \eta, \Gr \} = \{0.6, 1000\}$.
-This can be seen by comparing $\Ta_c$ of the fastest growing mode for different $\mu$ at a fixed set of $\{\eta, \Gr\}$.
+We now shift the focus of our discussion from qualitative to quantitative and describe the effects of varying one of $\{\eta, \mu \}$ while the other control parameter is held constant.

+First, we fix $\eta $ and observe the effect of changing $\mu$.
+This amounts to comparing the highlighted values, moving in the vertical direction in Table \ref{tbl:Gr_1000_neutral} to see the effect of changing $\mu$ for a fixed $\eta$.
+Fig. \ref{fig:s} \aghoredit{(a)} plots the azimuthal wavenumber $m$ for the critical modes as the rotation rate ratio $\mu$ is varied.
+As $\mu$ increases from pure counter--rotation through pure co--rotation, higher azimuthal successively higher wave numbers become unstable first (evidenced by increased absolute value of $m$).
+Fig. \ref{fig:s} \aghoredit{(b)} plots $\Ta_c$ corresponding to the fastest growing mode for different values of $\mu$ at a given radius ratio.
 In general, $Ta_c$ for $\mu \neq 0$ is larger in comparison to $Ta_c$ for $\mu = 0$, indicating a general stabilizing effect.
-In the case $\{ \eta, \Gr \} = \{0.6, 1000\}$, counter-rotation stabilizes the flow (as $\mu$ is lowered below $0$, $Ta_c$ increases in comparison to when $\mu = 0$), but co-rotation has a destabilizing effect, shown by the decrease in $Ta_c$ when $\mu$ is increased from $0$ to $0.2$.
+In the case $\eta = 0.6$, counter--rotation stabilizes the flow (as $\mu$ is lowered below $0$, $Ta_c$ increases in comparison to when $\mu = 0$).
+However co--rotation has an initial destabilizing effect, shown by the decrease in $Ta_c$ when $\mu$ is increased from $0$ to $0.2$, followed by a stabilizing effect.

-Next, to assess the effect of the increased temperature gradient we fix $\{\eta, \mu\}$ and compare critical $\Ta_c$ as $\Gr$ is varied.
-This amounts to choosing one of the tables \ref{tbl:eta_0.6_neutral} or \ref{tbl:eta_0.9_neutral}, fixing a value for $\mu$ and then comparing the highlighted values, moving in the horizontal direction to see the effect of changing $\Gr$.
-Here, in the wide--gap case ($\eta=0.6$) increasing $\Gr$ decreases the critical Taylor number $\Ta_c$ required to trigger instability for all $\mu \in [-0.2, 0.2]$.
-For other cases, the effect of increasing $\Gr$ is not monotonous.
-Therefore, increasing $\Gr$ is in general destabilizing for $\mu \in [-0.2, 0.2]$ but has a non--monotonous response for other values of $\mu$ considered here.
-Similarly, for the thin gap case ($\eta=0.9$), increasing $\Gr$ generally destabilizes the flow except for $\mu \in \{-0.5\}$, where its effect is observed to be stabilizing.